 The IUCN HQ Library is open to visitors.
 IUCN Secretariat staff, Commission members, individuals from Member organizations, and any students, researchers, or practitioners interested in environmental issues are welcome to visit the HQ Library.
-Please call or email in advance to arrange your visit.
-Please note that, due to the ongoing COVID-19 pandemic, the IUCN Library will be closed to public visitors until further notice.
+Please make a note of our library policies and get in touch to arrange your visit in advance.

 The IUCN HQ Library is located in the IUCN Conservation Centre, Rue Mauverney 28, 1196 Gland, Switzerland.

-The IUCN HQ Library is in need of assistance and is currently seeking volunteers to assist with various library- and metadata-related projects.
+We are in need of assistance and is currently seeking volunteers to assist with various library- and metadata-related projects.
 Volunteers can work 4 hours per week for up to 3 months.
 We welcome volunteers from any background, but they should have a keen interest in library/information work.
-If interested, please contact the Librarian.
+If interested, please get in touch!